fkhan00/MKS22X-Final_Project/README.md

 - Cleaned up methods and how setup/draw works.
 Will edit later to compensate for more code.
 - Created global instance variables for Bullet storage.
 - Added shooting mechanic for gun and Bullets.

+Fakharyar:
+- Created Bullets class and gave it basic display method
+- Created abstract ships class with display as abstract method